How to Prove That Something Exists?

 This is what they argue about with Svatantrika.
 Because Svatantrika is saying that there is such a thing as self-established logic and that we can use it to prove something about a self-established object.
 The only thing that we have to refute is that we’re using wrong logic, that we’ve come to a wrong conclusion.
 Prasangika says, “No, no, no. You can’t do that, because neither self-established logic nor self-established objects you are applying it to exist.
 The only way that you can get the mind to stop making an incorrect belief is to show the absurd conclusion that follows from that belief, and then you realize that it was ridiculous, and then you stop.”

 Is that the same as asserting that you can’t prove anything?

 That would be a non-Gelugpa way of saying it.

-So you can only establish that things exist because they are the referent objects of the words and concepts for them.
-There’s nothing on the side of the object that establishes that it exists, that proves that it exists.
-Just because it appears, doesn’t prove or establish that something exists.
+We can only establish that things exist because they are the referent objects of the words and concepts for them.
+There’s nothing on the side of the object that establishes that things exist, that proves that they exist.
+Just because they appear, doesn’t prove or establish that things exist.

-If you do this with a Svatantrika understanding of tantra, then you would say, “Well, the clear-light mind made this appearance of a Buddha-figure as having self-established existence, so that establishes that a self-established Buddha-figure exists, and it’s what the word and concept for it refers to.”
-So that’s why it’s so important to have the Prasangika understanding with tantra, because there’s that danger that you’ll go to a Svatantrika view when you learn about how all appearances are coming from the clear-light mind.
-You'll take the fact that clear-lighht mind makes appearances of self-established existence to prove or establish that this deceptive appearance corresponds to reality and there really is self-established existence.
+If we make this distinction in tantra with a Svatantrika understanding, then we would say, “Well, the clear-light mind made this pure appearance of a Buddha-figure as having self-established existence, so that establishes that a self-established Buddha-figure exists, and it’s what the word and concept for it refer to.”
+That’s why it’s so important to have the Prasangika understanding with tantra because there’s that danger that we’ll go to a Svatantrika view when we learn about how all appearances are coming from the clear-light mind.
+We’ll take the fact that the clear-light mind makes appearances of self-established existence to prove or establish that this deceptive appearance is pure, it corresponds to reality and there really is self-established existence.
 This is a very important point.